heltonmk/MailStatistics/README.md

 - When asked for Folder name, insert Label name from gmail

 ##Changelog
+- 03.05.2011 [angela]
+    - Use of email package instead of mimify (deprecated) to decode MIME headers
 - 05.03.2011 [cheng]
     - Removed unused filters
     - Additional filterlist for words in subject